mdumke/hadoop-example/1-single-node-setup/README.md

 ## Installing Java 8
-If we take a look at what we have just downloaded and unpacked, we see that there are some binaries files in `bin/` and `sbin/` (in the following, relative paths will refer to `/usr/local/hadoop`.
+If we take a look at what we have just downloaded and unpacked, we see that there are some binaries files in `bin/` and `sbin/` (here and in the following, relative paths will refer to `/usr/local/hadoop`).
 However, if we try to run the hadoop command, it will complain about a missing Java installation:

 ```sh
 # hadoop needs to know Java